mkavana/docs/_posts/03-install/2020-06-02-install-author-pack.md

 You have downloaded and installed the Microsoft Docs Authoring Pack extension for VSC successfully.

-> **Note**: For more information about using the Microsoft Docs Authoring Pack see the pages [Announcing the Docs Markdown Extension for Visual Studio Code](https://docs.microsoft.com/teamblog/docs-extension) and [Visual Studio Marketplace: Docs Authoring Pack](https://marketplace.visualstudio.com/items?itemName=docsmsft.docs-authoring-pack).
+> **Note**: For more information about using the Microsoft Docs Authoring Pack see the pages [Announcing the Docs Markdown Extension for Visual Studio Code](https://docs.microsoft.com/teamblog/docs-extension) and the Visual Studio Marketplace webpage [Docs Authoring Pack](https://marketplace.visualstudio.com/items?itemName=docsmsft.docs-authoring-pack).

 {% include appendices.html %}